Thailand/Laos/Cambodia

 Morning:

-After breakfast, set off on our journey to visit one of the local hill tribe villages in the Pak Tha area, where we have the chance to experience their unique way of life.
-Here we learn about the hill tribe community in Laos and their traditional way of life.
+After breakfast, we’ll set off on our journey to visit one of the local hill tribe villages in the Pak Tha area, where we have the chance to experience their unique way of life.
+Here we’ll learn about the hill tribe community in Laos and their traditional way of life.
 We also learn about how they sustain themselves in this remote area of Laos.
-Afterwards, we return to our boat.
+Afterwards, we will return to our boat.

 Lunch: